virtuozzo/cloudscripting-docs/docs/troubleshooting.md

 Run into trouble with Cloud Scripting?
 Here are some helpful tips and specific suggestions for troubleshooting as follows:

-* Log in to your Jelastic dashboard and open the link of the following type in a new browser tab.
+* Log in to your Virtuozzo PaaS dashboard and open the link of the following type in a new browser tab.

     *http://app.{HOSTER_URL}/console/*

-    Here, substitute <b>*{HOSTER_URL}*</b>  with the platform domain of your hosting provider (see the last column of the table within the <a href="https://docs.jelastic.com/jelastic-hoster-info" target="_blank">Hosters Info</a> page).
+    Here, substitute <b>*{HOSTER_URL}*</b>  with the platform domain of your hosting provider (see the last column of the table within the <a href="https://www.virtuozzo.com/application-platform-docs/paas-hosting-providers/" target="_blank">Hosters Info</a> page).

 * In the opened browser tab, you will see the Cloud Scripting execution log.